swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 ///
 /// Types conforming to this protocol may be used in conjunction with a
 /// ``Trait``-conforming type by implementing the
-/// ``Trait/customTestExecutor-1dwpt`` property, allowing custom traits to
+/// ``Trait/testExecutor-714gp`` property, allowing custom traits to
 /// customize the execution of tests.
 Consolidating common set-up and tear-down
 /// logic for tests which have similar needs allows each test function to be
 /// more succinct with less repetitive boilerplate so it can focus on what makes
 /// it unique.
-public protocol CustomTestExecuting: Sendable {
+public protocol TestExecuting: Sendable {
   /// Execute a function for the specified test and/or test case.
   ///
   /// - Parameters: